 Garmin Fenix 7: Features we’d like (are likely) to see

 Garmin Fenix is one of the best multi-sport GPS watches around.
 You can use it for cycling, open water swimming, cross country skiing, climbing, indoor run/bike/swim, hiking and much more.
-The watch provides advanced running metrics and outdoor navigation in addition to everything you need for monitoring fitness.
+The watch provides advanced running metrics and outdoor navigation in addition to everything you are likely to need for monitoring fitness.
 And finally, while not the most user friendly, the Garmin Connect software is top notch whether you are utilising the smartphone app or the even more comprehensive web dashboard.

 More training metrics